shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 ## 3. Checking test report: GUI and XML

-Running tests require either Tizen Emulator of Target Device.
+Running tests require either Tizen Emulator or Target Device.
 Both TV and Mobile should work fine.

 Set your TDD project as an executable in the solution by right clicking on it and selecting **Set as Startup Project**, attach the device to the USB or launch the Emulator (**Tools -> Tizen -> Tizen Emulator Manager**) and press **F5**.